googleinterns/zetasql-fuzzing/zetasql/fuzzing/README.md

 ## LPM Backend for Structure-aware Fuzzing

-ZetaSQL Fuzzing project chooses Libprotobuf-mutator [(LPM)](https://github.com/google/fuzzing/blob/master/docs/structure-aware-fuzzing.md#protocol-buffers-as-intermediate-format) as the structure aware fuzzing infrastructure.
+ZetaSQL Fuzzing project uses Libprotobuf-mutator [(LPM)](https://github.com/google/fuzzing/blob/master/docs/structure-aware-fuzzing.md#protocol-buffers-as-intermediate-format) as the structure aware fuzzing infrastructure.
 As a short introduction, Google protobuf messages provides a nice way to represent data encoding schema and LPM takes advantage of it by parsing fuzzing inputs into some protobuf message, and mutating only the content of the protobuf message.
 As the user of LPM, we only need to decode the protobuf correctly (i.e., extract useful data following the defined schema) to perform structure aware fuzzing.
 This approach aligns fairly well with representing and mutating SQL abstract syntax tree (AST).

 ### Input